Monitoring Kubernetes using Grafana and Prometheus

 • cloudprovider_*_api_request_duration_seconds: returns the request duration of the cloud provider API call in seconds

 In addition to the default metrics, our Prometheus instance is scraping data from kube-apiserver, kube-scheduler, kube-controller-manager, etcd, kube-dns/coredns, and kube-proxy, as well as all the metrics exported by "kube-state-metrics".
-The amount of data we can get is huge, and that's not necessarily a good thing.
+The amount of data we can get is huge, and that's not necessarily good.

 However, some abstractions and observability good practices like Google Golden Signals or the USE method, can help us to choose what metrics we should watch.